 On this dayJan 13, 1904

-Black Man Lynched in South Carolina for Allegedly Knocking on Door of White Woman’s House
+White Mob Lynches Black Man in SC for Allegedly Knocking on White Woman's Door

 On January 13, 1904, a mob of white people lynched a Black man known as General Lee in Reevesville, South Carolina, for allegedly knocking on the door of a white woman’s house.
 The night before, a white woman reported that she had opened the door to her home after hearing a knock and saw a Black man running away from her house.

 The next day, a group of white men from the town went to the local magistrate to seek a warrant for the arrest of Mr. Lee, whose foot they claimed could have made a track similar to the ones found outside the woman's home.
 Authorities arrested Mr. Lee on the evening of January 13 and charged him with “criminally assaulting a white woman” for allegedly knocking on her door.

 One mile outside of Reevesville, a mob of 50 white men seized Mr. Lee from police officers who were transferring him by buggy to a local jail.
 The police officers who abandoned Mr. Lee reported hearing gun shots as they fled the scene.
 Two days later, Mr. Lee was found tied to a tree and shot to death.
 Newspapers reported that the woman who reported the alleged "crime" knew Mr. Lee and never claimed she believed he was the man at her home that night.

 No one was arrested in connection to the murder of General Lee.
 In a letter to the Governor of South Carolina, the local sheriff in Reevesville justified the mob's actions by suggesting that Mr. Lee was in “bad-standing” with the local community and that people were surprised Mr. Lee “had not been dealt with in like manner several years ago.”